How can I help a child with autism1 at my school?

 The behaviour of some children with autism can be very difficult to deal with.
 It may not always be immediately obvious why the child is behaving in a particular way, and it can be hard to control the situation without knowing more about what lies behind it and what kinds of strategies to use.
 With limited verbal communication, a child with autism may, for example, not be able to express their feelings of anxiety, discomfort, or frustration except in an outburst of unwanted behaviour.
 They may have learnt from experience that such behaviour generally achieved their desired object.
 Therefore the teacher needs to analyse what had been going on before the outburst that might have upset the child, and teach them some other way of communicating what they want.

-1 The term autism is used to refer to all conditions on the autistic spectrum, including Asperger syndrome.
+1 The term autism is used to refer to all conditions on the autism spectrum, including Asperger syndrome.

 Tel: 0808 800 4104 (open 10am-4pm, Monday-Friday)